- Alumni

 - Membership includes borrowing privleges at Belk Library and Information Commons.

 - ISS members have the same library privileges as undergraduates .

-- ISS members are entered into the library patron database on an individual basis at the circulation desk.
+- ISS members are entered into the library patron database on an individual basis at the library service desk.

 - To be able to borrow materials, they first must bring their ISS information card and their Appalachian State University ID to the first floor service desk.